apache/datafu/README.md

     ./gradlew clean assemble

-The datafu-pig JAR can be found under `datafu-pig/build/libs`.
-The artifact name will be of the form `datafu-pig-incubating-x.y.z.jar` if this is a source release and `datafu-pig-incubating-x.y.z-SNAPSHOT.jar` if this is being built from the code repository.
+Each project's jars can be found under the corresponding sub directory.
+For example, the datafu-pig JAR can be found under `datafu-pig/build/libs`.
+The artifact name will be of the form `datafu-pig-x.y.z.jar` if this is a source release and `datafu-pig-x.y.z-SNAPSHOT.jar` if this is being built from the code repository.

-The datafu-hourglass can be found in the `datafu-hourglass/build/libs` directory.

 ### Generating Eclipse Files